mariushobbhahn/mariushobbhahn.github.io/_posts/2020-08-13-animal_suffering_human_consumption.md

   <img src="/img/Animal_Suffering/snapshot_2017_2018_DALYs_adjusted_metric2.png"/>
 </figure>

 The main difference to the first metric (brain weight) is that the expected DALYs decreased for every species but chickens in relation to humans.
 Apparently, for some reason, the neurons per weight ratio are higher for chickens and humans than for other animals.
-Other than that we still have similar trends: Fishes are still not at all visible on the scale and the expected value for humans is larger than the estimates for all animals combined.
+Other than that we still have similar trends: Fish are still not at all visible on the scale and the expected value for humans is larger than the estimates for all animals combined.

 While this might look like that we should prioritize humans over animals when it comes to reducing suffering we should keep in mind that we are working with very rough approximations.
 To emphasize the possible error that we are making I want to show the DALYs of the different species when we do neither adjust for brain weight nor for number of neurons in the brain to give an intuitive upper bound (I would find it very surprising if it turned out that e.g. chickens could suffer more than humans).